 - Unexplained Chest Wall Pain (Could be occult rib fracture)

-- Areas of Atelectasis or Pneumothorax (no sound or significantly diminished sound when auscultating, typically after a trauma or surgical intervention to the chest wall)
+- Areas of Atelectasis or Pneumothorax (no sound or significantly diminished sound when auscultating, typically after a trauma or surgical intervention to the chest wall – like open heart procedures)

 There are also some medical considerations that may indicate percussion should not be performed on a given patient: